Global Fact-Checking Network

 Global Fact-Checking Network (GFCN) is a Russian state-controlled self-proclaimed international alliance of fact-checkers and media outlets organisation established in November 2024 with an active website since April 2025.
-GFCN claims to fight fake news, but in reality spreads Russian propaganda under the guise of fact-checking.
+GFCN describes itself as a non-profit fact-checking organization, but some sources dispute this, claiming that it spreads Russian propaganda under the guise of fact-checking.
 It is co-founded by the Autonomous Non-Profit Organization ANO Dialog, the New Media School and TASS.

 History

 The Global Fact-Checking Network was first presented as an initiative at the "Dialogue about Fakes 2.0" forum in Moscow on 20 November 2024.
 The following day the spokeswoman for the Ministry of Foreign Affairs of the Russian Federation Maria Zakharova framed the GFCN as a counter to what she called the West's "relentless stream of fake stories and disinformation campaigns," accusing Western fact-checkers of engaging in "biased pseudo-fact-checking" during a press briefing.

+The GFCN claims to employ 55 experts from 37 countries, and has written its own "code of responsible fact-checking" listing the norms and principles it believes every fact-checker should follow.

+In October 2025 the Global Fact-Check Network became a partner of the International forum "Dialogue about Fakes 3.0" in Moscow.
+According to the organizers, the forum was attended by 4,000 participants from 80+ countries, including Russian and Venezuelan establishment representatives.
+Among the prominent speakers at the forum were Maria Zakharova, Russian Foreign Ministry’s official spokesperson, and Freddy Ñáñez, Minister of Information and Communications of the Bolivarian Republic of Venezuela.